2025 AGENDA

 Betsy Agar Fatima Crerar

 Canada's retrofit sector stands at a critical turning point.
-This session will set the stage for the conference, by examining how shifting political landscapes, the slow movement of capital, and technological innovation are influencing the scale of change.
+This session will set the stage for the conference, by examine the value of adopting a "mission" approach to retrofits.
 Corey will share some inspiration from the field, and outline what needs to happen for the sector to meet this moment in time.

 Corey Diamond